CERTIS – the interbank payment system – description

 - fully collateralised intraday credit, which bears no interest, is provided by the Czech National Bank to the banks that are the SKD clients on the basis of collateralised securities to provide sufficient liquidity (depending on the bank's activities, its intraday credit can be increased or decreased arbitrarily at any time between the opening of the SKD accounting day 8.30 p.m. and the closing of the CERTIS accounting day 4 p.m.) the securities registered in the SKD are accepted as collateral;

-- fully collateralised overnight credit is provided by the Czech National Bank to the banks (if intraday credit is not repaid by the banks until the closing of the CERTIS accounting day, securities serving as collateral for intraday credit are transferred to the Bank's account then serving as collateral for overnight credit).
+- if intraday credit is not repaid by the banks until the closing of the CERTIS accounting day, securities serving as collateral for intraday credit are transferred to the Bank's account then serving as collateral for overnight credit.

 Participation in the system

 Banks holding a banking licence for operation within the territory of the Czech Republic can be direct participants in the interbank payment system.
-The CERTIS system, located at the Czech National Bank's head office, communicates only with the head offices of the banks.
+The direct participants of CERTIS are savings and credit co-operatives and foreign bank branches, too.
+The CERTIS system communicates only with the head offices of the banks.
 Each bank has only one interbank payment account with the Czech National Bank.
-This means that banks must first process all data from their own branches internally and then extract those data from these directed to other banks.
-Only the latter transactions can be handed over to CERTIS.
 Payments between customers of the same bank are processed in the internal system of this bank without any involvement of CERTIS.
-According to the 2005 amendment of the Act on the Czech National Bank, also savings and credit co-operatives can be, under the same conditions as in the case of banks, direct participants in CERTIS.

 Ancillary systems (so called "third parties")